elec-club-iitb/website/_tutorials/arduino/5-functionalities.md

 {% endhighlight %}

 **Note:** Delays are very important while coding microcontrollers.
-Their typical computing speeds lie in ranges of 1GHz, and hence execution of any average statement in the code would take approximately &lt;time&gt;.
+Their typical computing speeds lie in ranges of 1MHz, and hence execution of any average statement in the code would take approximately 1μs.

 If the above code would be executed without the delay(30) statement, out human eye wouldn't be able to perceive the changes so fast and would see